 Most of the best places to stay in Seomyeon skate between the budget and the mid-range with little offered in the high-end of the accommodations markets.
 Here are a few of the top choices for best hotels in Seomyeon…

 - Uniqstay Bed & Breakfast: A boutique-style hotel showing off excellent value for Seomyeon.
 Rooms are clean, spacious & simply decorated, and include a yummy breakfast in your reservation.
 Seomyeon Station is just a few minutes away by foot.

 - Arban Hotel: A delightful contemporary 3-star hotel in a super central location featuring bright & spacious rooms with sleek modern amenities.
-Chill out on the relaxing rooftop terrace to big views over Busan.
+Chill out on the relaxing rooftop terrace to big views over the city.
 Seomyeon Station is a short 5-minute walk away to get movin’ around the city.

 - Lotte Hotel Busan: The only 5-star luxury hotel in Seomyeon.
 Rooms are bigger than most in Busan and feature hip contemporary styling accented by flashy city views through wide picture windows.
 On-site bonuses like the outdoor pool, sauna, and gym add even more comfort and convenience to your stay.
 The duty-free Lotte Department Store is interconnected to the hotel, making this the perfect destination for shopaholics.